 Why I Teach |

-My approach to teaching is informed by experiences as a Thinking Matters Fellow at Stanford University and lecturer at the City University of New York, as well as through collaborations within social justice advocacy.
-I approach education through feminist and antiracist pedagogical values that guide my efforts to provide accessible, critical education and facilitate an engaged, equitable environment for all learners.
+I approach education through feminist, antiracist, and antiableist pedagogical values that guide my efforts to provide accessible, critical education and facilitate an engaged, equitable environment for all learners.

-My approach to teaching is informed by experiences as a Thinking Matters Fellow at Stanford University and lecturer at the City University of New York, as well as through collaborations within social justice advocacy.
-I approach education through feminist and antiracist pedagogical values that guide my efforts to provide accessible, critical education and facilitate an engaged, equitable environment for all learners.
+I approach education through feminist, antiracist, and antiableist pedagogical values that guide my efforts to provide accessible, critical education and facilitate an engaged, equitable environment for all learners.

 What I Teach